Magic-AB/Abhiram_BlueStampPortfolio/index.md

 # Starter Project

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yVzV0djj91M?si=bQ9mIbUsQVQZiGL1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I built a Retro Arcade Gaming Console to perfect my soldering skills.
+I used the starter kit and soldered the buttons, the speaker, and a battery case that is used to power the device.

 <!---